wagov/wasocshared/docs/guidelines/e8-assessment.md

 entered into a standard user workstation, the account should be considered compromised (noting this is the reason behind having separate operating environments).
 This test should be done using a privileged account set up specifically for this purpose.
-The privileged account should then be removed immediately after testing is complete.
+The privileged account should then be removed immediately after testing is complete.<br><br>
 <a href="[BloodHound – Sniffing Out the Path Through Windows Domains | SANS Institute](https://www.sans.org/blog/bloodhound-sniffing-out-path-through-windows-domains/)">Bloodhound</a> can be used to assess whether any privileged accounts have connected to
 unprivileged environments by looking for cached credentials.</td>
 </tr>
 </table>

 #### Patch operating systems